This page is part of the ONYX Performance Guide

 - Motor Identity En

-Defines how power is drawn from the battery and delivered to the motor.
+These parameters define how power is drawn from the battery and delivered to the motor.

 - battery current controls total system power and battery stress